-Students applying to research programmes in the Faculty of Social Sciences and Law may apply for funding from a range of sources including the University of Bristol PhD Scholarships, the ESRC (SWDTP pathways only), from the Sasakawa Japanese Studies Postgraduate Studentship Programme, the Zutshi Smith Award, Alumni funding and the China Scholarship Scheme.
+Students applying to research programmes in the Faculty of Social Sciences and Law may apply for funding from a range of sources including the University of Bristol PhD Scholarships, the ESRC (SWDTP pathways only), from the Sasakawa Japanese Studies Postgraduate Studentship Programme, Alumni funding and the China Scholarship Scheme.

 Those applying to the University of Bristol Law School may also be able to apply for funding from the AHRC.
 For more information on AHRC funding, please visit the South, West and Wales Doctoral Training Partnership website.
 For other possible sources of funding, please see the Student Funding Office website.

 The Faculty of Social Sciences and Law receives a set amount of funding for scholarships each year and the competition for awards is very high.
 Students must have submitted a full application and all relevant additional documentation by 12 noon on the day of the deadline to be considered.
 We regret that we cannot consider applications for funding received after the deadline.

 Current University of Bristol students could benefit from a ten per cent reduction in postgraduate tuition fees.
 The Alumni scholarship is available to students starting a degree on or after Tuesday 1 August 2017.